 This class action seeks to compensate former employees of Air Canada and Aveos for Air Canada’s failure to maintain overhaul and maintenance centers in Montreal, Winnipeg and Mississauga following Aveos’ closure in march 2012.

-Justice Jean-François Michaud authorized the class action in a judgment dated May 15th, 2018.
+Justice Jean-François Michaud of the Superior Court of Quebec authorized the class action in a judgment dated May 15th, 2018.
 Justice Michaud concluded that Mr. McMullen had demonstrated a serious colour of right and that he can properly represent the class members.